warning icon

 When filling your plate at holiday meals, aim to fill half your plate with fruits and non-starchy vegetables.
 The other half should be a 50/50 combination, with one half being your protein and the other a combination of grains and starchy vegetables (potatoes, sweet potatoes, and squash).

-Raise a glass wisely (if at all)
+Raise a Glass Wisely (if at all)

 Toasting to the holidays is a time-honored tradition but for people with diabetes, it comes with risks.